apache/accumulo-website/_docs-2/troubleshooting/zookeeper.md

 or it can be entered with the zoo-info-viewer command --instanceId option.
 Accumulo management processes *do not* need to be running.
 This allows checking the ACLs before starting an upgrade.

-The utility prints out two summarized fields related to ZooKeeper ACL permissions:
+The utility prints out a line for each znode that contains two fields related to ZooKeeper ACL permissions:
    - `[ACCUMULO_OKAY | ERROR_ACCUMULO_MISSING_SOME]` - Are the permissions sufficient for Accumulo to operate
    - `[PRIVATE | NOT_PRIVATE]` - Can other users can read data from the ZooKeeper nodes.